ReferPlease/ReferPlease-Extension/README.md

 **Q:** How is the purpose of this extension?

 **A:** We believe that sharing is caring.
-[Refer Please](https://referplease.com) provides you a platform to share and get referral opportunities.
+[ReferPlease](https://referplease.com) provides you a platform to share and get referral opportunities.

 **Q:** What kind of posts can I spread?